-Warby Parker goes public: what to know about WRBY’s direct listing on the NYSE
+Warby Parker stock hits the NYSE today: Everything to know about the WRBY direct listing

 - What exchange will Warby Parker trade on?
 Warby Parker will trade on the New York Stock Exchange (NYSE).

 - How is a direct listing different than an IPO?
 In an IPO, the company creates new shares and those are sold to the public.
 But in a direct listing, no new shares are created.
-Instead, the company’s existing shareholders (earlier investors and employees) put up their existing shares for sale.
+Instead, the company’s existing shareholders (earlier investors and employees) put up their shares for sale.

 - What is WRBY’s starting price per share?
 Since it’s not an IPO, there is no fixed price per share at which WRBY will begin trading (in an IPO, the bank underwriters choose the starting share price).
-Instead, direct listings have a reference price for the stock, however, this is mostly meaningless as shares can begin trading well above or below any stated reference price.
+Instead, direct listings have a reference price for the stock.
+However, the reference price is mostly meaningless as shares can begin trading well above or below any stated reference price.
 The reference price for WRBY is $40.

 - How many WRBY shares are available?
 For its direct listing today, roughly 77.7 million shares of common stock will be available for purchase.